 However, there are also less overt examples of gamification being utilized.
 For example, LinkedIn uses gamification principles to encourage users to complete their profile.
 While creating your profile there is a bar on the side of the screen that represents your progress through a percentage.
 Ultimately you want to have completed 100%.
 Although LinkedIn is not offering you discounts, or monetary reward, they are creating a psychological reward in the form of having a completed profile.
 The progress bar that’s tracking what you’re doing acts as a way of incentivizing and encouraging the user to complete their profile.

-The only negative is that I found Ellis and Brown to discuss certain aspects in too much detail.
+Ellis and Brown to discuss certain aspects in too much detail.
 The breakdown and detailed analysis of what should be discussed at your next team meeting seemed to go into unnecessary detail.
 Sticking to the general ideas and relating them to current real-world examples would have been enough in my opinion.